jarkkoa/jargebrot-gui/README.md

 # jargebrot-gui
-A simple Mandelbrot fractal generator
+A simple Mandelbrot fractal generator.
+Created as a learning experience.